sarahmarie23/Jukebox-App/README.md

 ### Target Audience

 Vintage jukebox collectors, predominantly men aged 60+ in the US and Europe.
-The company producing the receiver will be starting out by making it compatible with the Wurlitzer One More Time 1015 model (vinyl and CD versions) since that is the most popular model of vintage jukebox.
+The family-owned business producing the receiver will start out by making it compatible with the Wurlitzer One More Time 1015 model (vinyl and CD versions) since that is the most popular vintage jukebox model.
 After the MVP stage, receivers that are compatible with other models will be created.
 The app will be compatible with users of multiple devices.
 The receiver will be sold primarily on eBay, and also on Facebook Marketplace, with instructions to download the free app from the App/Play Store.

 <div style="text-align:center">